MatrixOrbital/HTT-Utility/README.md

  --alarm [type] [duration] [flash]

     The alarm will continue until either one of the folowwing conditions occurs:
-             - The duration of the alarm is reached.
+    - The duration of the alarm is reached
-             - The screen is touched (touch capable models only).
+    - The screen is touched (touch capable models only)
-             - The alarm is canceled by selecting alarm type 0. type 0-17 alarm type [0 = off] duration duration for the alarm (in 100ms increments, for 1 second - use 10), use -1 for no timeout, the alarm will continue until touch or cancelation.
+    - The alarm is canceled by selecting alarm type 0

+    type: 0-17 alarm type [0 = off], 16 preprogrammed tones

+    duration: duration for the alarm (in 100ms increments, for 1 second - use 10), use -1 for no timeout

-    flash - flashes per second, max = 10, off = 0
+    flash: flashes per second, max = 10, off = 0

- --touchfeedback
+ --touchfeedback [setting]

-    set touch feedback: [0 none, 1 haptic, 2 piezo, 3 haptic and piezo].
+    Setting: 0 none, 1 haptic, 2 piezo, 3 haptic and piezo

  --touchdim [time1] [brightness1] [time2] [brightness2] [time3] [brightness3] [time4] [brightness4]

     dim the display after [time] seconds of inactivity up to 4 levels.

-    -[time1]       [0-600] time in seconds since last touch -[brightness1] [0-255] brightness of the display 0 = Off, 255 is full brightness
+    [time1]       [0-600] time in seconds since last touch [brightness1] [0-255] brightness of the display 0 = Off, 255 is full brightness
-    -[time2]       [0-600] time in seconds since [time1]
+    [time2]       [0-600] time in seconds since [time1]
-    -[brightness2] [0-255] brightness of the display 0 = Off, 255 is full brightness
+    [brightness2] [0-255] brightness of the display 0 = Off, 255 is full brightness
-    -[time3]       [0-600] time in seconds since [time3]
+    [time3]       [0-600] time in seconds since [time3]
-    -[brightness3] [0-255] brightness of the display 0 = Off, 255 is full brightness
+    [brightness3] [0-255] brightness of the display 0 = Off, 255 is full brightness
-    -[time4]       [0-600] time in seconds since [time4]
+    [time4]       [0-600] time in seconds since [time4]
-    -[brightness4] [0-255] brightness of the display 0 = Off, 255 is full brightness
+    [brightness4] [0-255] brightness of the display 0 = Off, 255 is full brightness

+   --touchdim 5 150 30 75 60 25 0 0

+    example 3 stages, in 5 seconds brightness will be 150, 30 seconds after that 75, 60 seconds after 25

-   to disable feature: --touchdim 0 0 0 0 0 0 0 0
+   --touchdim 0 0 0 0 0 0 0 0

+    disable feature

    Note: while time is specified in seconds, for convenience time can be postfixed with the letter 'm' for specify minutes ie 5m would automatically convert to 300 seconds.